 WordPress is more accessible out-of-the-box than many content management systems, although in the end it’s the quality of the individual developer’s coding that counts.
 The back-end dashboard where you edit content can be used by visually impaired people using screen-reading software.

 WordPress is free

 You can download and install WordPress for nothing and for charities that’s clearly a good thing.
 However, what about the cost of hosting it, installing it and the staff time spent learning to use it?
 Good news is it’s quick and easy for a web designer to install, and easy for you to learn.

 WordPress is open source

-That means that any web developer can see WordPress’s underlying code and customise any part of it to their own needs.
+That means that any web developer can see the underlying code and customise any part to their own needs.
 Plus when it’s installed within your website no-one can take it away from you.
 It’s a flexible, adaptable tool and it’s easy to find a web designers with experience of working with it.

-You can easily change the look and style of your WordPress website using what’s called a Theme.
+You can easily change the look and style of your website using what’s called a Theme.
 Thousands of free themes are available from wordpress.org/extend/themes.

 If you require very specific functionality, or have complex branding, you may need to commission a web developer to create a theme to match your organisation’s branding and include those features you really need.

 Looking for a WordPress developer?

 I would be happy to discuss your needs and help you decide whether WordPress is the right tool for your charity website.
-You can also hire me to install WordPress and themes, to design new themes, customise the way your existing website works, and provide training in website management.
+You can also hire me to support and maintain an existing website, or customise the way it works, and I can also provide training.